-Madison College offers seven different music ensembles to nurture your passion for music.
+Madison College offers multiple opportunities to strengthen and share your talents.
+Choose from seven different music ensembles to nurture your passion for music.
+Each ensemble performs on and off campus focusing on making new connections locally, helping to make Madison and the surrounding area the culturally rich community it is.
 The World Drumming Ensemble and Madison College Chorale are open exclusively to registered students, while the other five performing ensembles are made up of both vibrant community members and engaged students.
-Each of these ensembles perform on and off campus focusing on making new connections locally, helping to make Madison and the surrounding area the culturally rich community it is.

-If you are a student enrolled in any degree-credit course at Madison College, you do not need to register for most of these ensembles (with the exception of World Drumming Ensemble and Chorale).
+If you are a student enrolled in any degree-credit course at Madison College, you do not need to register for most of our music ensembles and can participate for free (with the exception of World Drumming Ensemble and Chorale).
 However, if you would like to earn degree-credit for your participation, enroll in one of the music department courses.
-Please contact Tim Patterson at (608) 243-4468 or Jamie Kember if you have questions about which course to enroll.
+Please contact Tim Patterson at (608) 243-4468 or Jamie Kember if you have questions about any of these music opportunities.

 If you are a student or community member not taking degree-credits at Madison College, you can still join the community ensembles by registering for non-degree credit through Continuing Education - Music and Dance.
 If you are not sure which course to enroll, please contact Tim Patterson at (608) 243-4468 or Jamie Kember.

 Join a Madison College music group to get involved in the arts and the community today.